 We actively participate in the Athena SWAN charter, which promotes gender equity in Higher Education institutions worldwide.
-We achieved a Bronze Award in recognition of our work in 2017, and are currently working toward a Silver award.
+We achieved a Bronze Award in recognition of our work in 2017, and a Silver award in December 2022.
 Read more about our Athena SWAN work.

 We are actively working in Archaeology to democratise our curriculum and have set up a voluntary working group to which all staff and students are invited to participate.
 We are working with the university’s Decolonising the Curriculum initiative, internships programme and with other initiatives in the discipline more broadly.